wx-chevalier/Python-Notes/packages/redux-pack-fsa/README.md

 ### Testing

-At the moment, testing reducers and action creators with `redux-pack` does require understanding a little bit about its implementation.
+At the moment, testing reducers and action creators with `redux-pack-fsa` does require understanding a little bit about its implementation.
 The `handle` method uses a special `KEY.LIFECYCLE` property on the `meta` object on the action that denotes the lifecycle of the promise being handled.